 Benefits of Investing in Poland

 Poland has a robust economy that weathered the European Sovereign Debt Crisis and continues to post strong growth rates.
 According to economist consensus estimates, the country's GDP growth is expected to continue, albeit at a slower pace.

-International investors investing in the Eurozone must contend with the common currency's influence over equity and bond performance.
+International investors in the Eurozone must contend with the common currency's influence over equity and bond performance.
 However, Poland's independent currency has helped it weather crises and succeed.

 Risks of Investing in Poland

-Poland’s economy is largely dependent on Germany, which accounts for approximately 26% of its exports and 27% of its imports.
+Poland’s economy is largely dependent on Germany, which accounted for approximately 27% of its exports and 21% of its imports in 2019.
 Any downturn in Germany’s economy could have a negative impact on Poland's economy.

 Poland's politics have destabilized slightly after the Law and Justice party came to power in 2015.
 After taking control of the constitutional court and public broadcasters, the party has many in the European Union worried.